The Certificate in Spirituality (Carmelite Studies) is:

 - Intended for students who wish to explore and deepen their knowledge of the Carmelite tradition

 - Designed to enable students to study the Spirituality associated with the Carmelite charism.
-These programmes are not designed to provide training for spiritual direction
+These courses are not designed to provide training for spiritual direction

 - Delivered through the CIBI Website: www.cibi.ie

-- Modular programme with six modules, each delivered over a semester.
+- Modular course with six modules, each delivered over a semester.